walder/Skynet-IADS/README.md

 ![Mission Editor EW radar](https://github.com/walder/Skynet-IADS/raw/master/images/ew-setup.png)

 ## Adding the Skynet Code
 Make sure you load mist and the compiled skynet code in to a mission like this.
-The skynet-iads-compiled.lua and mist_4_3_74.lua is located in the /demo-mission/ folder.
+The skynet-iads-compiled.lua and mist_4_3_74.lua files are located in the /demo-mission/ folder.
 ![Mission Editor IADS Setup](https://github.com/walder/Skynet-IADS/raw/master/images/load-scripts.png)

 ## Setting up yor IADS